Play a media file in Unity¶

 Use it in your own scene¶

-You do not have to use the sample scene:
+You do not have to use a sample scene:

 - Add a Canvas → Raw Image (GameObject → UI → Raw Image).